The best day trips from Vancouver, British Columbia

 The Museum site itself is an exhibit – from historical machinery to heritage buildings to the massive yellow dump truck that lives within the facility.

-You only need about 2 hours to explore the museum and take the mine train tour, so this is a good activity to bundle with a visit to the Sea to Sky Gondola or Porteau Cove (see item #10 below).
+You only need about 2 hours to explore the museum and take the mine train tour, so this is a good activity to bundle with a visit to the Sea to Sky Gondola or Porteau Cove Provincial Park (see recommendations above and below).

-If you like this type of attraction, you may also want to visit the train museum in Squamish.
+If you like this attraction, you may want to visit the train museum in Squamish.

 10. Porteau Cove Provincial Park